salma2vec/Daily-Coding-Problem/README.md

 ![Leetcode Stats](https://leetcard.jacoblin.cool/salmasaa02?ext=activity)

 ### Daily Coding Problem
-If you find this repository helpful, please leave me a star. &#9733;
+If you find this repository helpful and...scrolled down this far, please leave me a star! &#9733;